novafloss/minions-formula/docs/source/format.rst

   file_roots:
     base:
-      - /path/to/minion/file_roots/base/dumbproject-formula
+      - /path/to/myapp-minion/file_roots/base/myapp-formula

-You can call sls from app minion with ``minion.sls dumbproject.install``.
+You can call sls from app minion with ``minion.sls myapp.install``.

 Deploying from git repository
 =============================